CAJan93/docker_cheat_sheet/kubernetes/CKAD/1_core_concepts/README.md

 * Zero-Downtime deployment
 * Self healing

 ## 2.2.
 What are the advantages of containers as a dev?
-X

 * Run multiple versions of the same app at the same time
 * Consistent environment